 National University of Ireland Maynooths TOEFL code is 8850

 The programme, in line with all postgraduate professional qualifications takes place over two years full-time or three years part-time in service.
 Students undertake a full-time professional fieldwork placement lasting fourteen weeks in each year.

 The following information should be forwarded to PAC, 1 Courthouse Square, Galway or uploaded to your online application form:

 Certified copies of all official transcripts of results for all non-Maynooth University qualifications listed MUST accompany the application.
 Failure to do so will delay your application being processed.
-Non-Maynooth University students are asked to provide academic references and a copy of birth certificate or valid passport.
+Non-Maynooth University students are asked to provide academic references and a copy of their birth certificate or valid passport.

 MU graduates are required to produce a professional reference for relevant work (voluntary or paid).

 Applicants will be required to attend for interview as part of the admissions process.
 Interview dates will be set for April, May and June .
-Check the Department website for details.
+Check the department website for details.

 In line with national provisions for the protection of children and vulnerable adults, all applicants called for interview for the MSocSc CYW and DCYW will be required to complete a Garda Vetting Form.